CyberFlameGO/svnpython/Doc/library/os.rst

    The name of the operating system dependent module imported.
 The following names have currently been registered: ``'posix'``, ``'nt'``, ``'mac'``, ``'os2'``, ``'ce'``, ``'java'``, ``'riscos'``.

+.. data:: path

+   The corresponding operating system dependent standard module for pathname operations, such as :mod:`posixpath` or :mod:`macpath`.
+Thus, given the proper imports, ``os.path.split(file)`` is equivalent to but more portable than ``posixpath.split(file)``.
+Note that this is also an importable module: it may be imported directly as :mod:`os.path`.

 .. _os-procinfo: